Installing and running mongodb on a mac is very easy with homebrew:

 brew tap mongodb/brew brew install mongodb-community brew services start mongodb-community

 It runs on localhost as a non-root user.
 You can verify that mongodb is running by searching for mongod in your running processes and by checking for the logs:

 ps aux | grep -v grep | grep mongod tail /usr/local/var/log/mongodb/mongo.log

 mongo command to start a mongo shell to the running instance.

 The default data directory is /

-usr/local/var/mongodb.
-It is created when mongodb is installed with homebrew.
-The path is set in
+usr/local/var/mongodb which is created when mongodb is installed.
+The path is set by

 systemLog: destination: file path: /usr/local/var/log/mongodb/mongo.log logAppend: true storage: dbPath: /usr/local/var/mongodb net: bindIp: 127.0.0.1